sparkflows/sparkflows-docs/docs/aws/s3-integration-standalone.rst

 S3 Integration
 ==========

 Fire Insights allows you to access your files on S3.
-This page describes S3 integration of Fire.
+This page describes the S3 integration of Fire.

 We recommend controlling access to S3 using IAM Roles.

 - Run Fire Insights on an EC2 machine with the appropriate S3 IAM Role.
 - Run the EMR cluster with the appropriate S3 IAM Role.

-If you are running Fire Insights on a independent machine, you can also use ``aws configure`` to set the AWS Access Key and Secret Access Key on the machine.
+If you are running Fire Insights on an independent machine, you can also use ``aws configure`` to set the AWS Access Key and Secret Access Key on the machine.

-AWS CLI S3 Reference : https://docs.aws.amazon.com/cli/latest/reference/s3/ls.html
+AWS CLI S3 Reference: https://docs.aws.amazon.com/cli/latest/reference/s3/ls.html

 Installing aws cli
 ---------------